Frequently Asked Questions

 Q: Do I have to rinse my containers?

 A: All containers should be empty, and food containers should be rinsed clean whenever possible.
 Please remember that sticky or dirty containers can generate odor as well as attract insects and/or rodents.
+Plus the student Recycling Crew handles all of the recycling -please recycle with respect.

 Q: I'm moving and I need some boxes.
 Are boxes available at the Recycling Center?